visualjeff/hybrid-storage/README.md

 ## useUnstorage Hook

-A comprehensive React hook for managing unstorage operations with built-in state management, loading states, and error handling.
+A comprehensive React hook for managing unstorage operations with built-in state management, loading states, and error handling. **Note**: For signal-like behavior with storage, refer to related hooks such as `useStorageSignal` discussed in later sections.

 ### Features